In Scientific Dialogue With…WIRF Podcast

 The podcast will also highlight the contributions of those working in allied health, femtech, and clinical audits, offering a holistic view of the multidisciplinary efforts shaping the future of healthcare in WA and beyond.

-This series spotlights incredible individuals driving innovation – medical researchers, clinicians, nurses, midwives, and professionals in allied health.
+This series shines a spotlight on the incredible individuals driving innovation in healthcare including medical researchers, clinicians, nurses, midwives, and professionals in allied health.

-Welcome to Episode 1 of In Scientific Dialogue With…
+Welcome to episode 2 of the In Scientific Dialogue With…

 Disclaimer